-Corrections to the terms of the RTA and/or the proposed lease will be accepted in-person, by mail, by email, by fax, or by phone if necessary.
-Staff receiving changes by phone will record the time/date and representative making the request on the RTA and/or lease.
+Corrections to the terms of the RTA/proposed lease will be accepted inperson, by mail, by email, by fax, or by phone if necessary.
+Staff receiving changes by phone will record the time/date and representative making the request on the RTA and/or proposed lease.